rstats-on-nix/daily_cran/readme.md

 up using that it wasn't really worth it.
 If you need a specific date though, open an issue, and I'll do it for that date.

+- Why use different commits of `nixpkgs` as basis?
+Wouldn't it be better to only pick one?

+Some R packages requires specific versions of specific development libraries, so I need to pick a `nixpkgs` revision that contains these versions of these libraries.
+Also, it can happen, especially for macOS, that some dependencies get broken at certain dates, so I need to pick a date where these issues have been fixed.
+For example `mesa` was marked as broken on darwin from 2023-05-29 until 2023-12-05 and `curl` must be on version 7 for R 4.2.2, so before a `nixpkgs` revision before the 2023-03-20 had to be used.
+Another example was `libspatialite` using a deprecated feature of one its dependencies, `libxml2` which indirectly broke many R packages during the summer of 2024 for both Linux and macOS.
+These situations are rather uncommon, but when they happen, oh boy.

 - Why does it take hours to build the environment on my computer?

 This is because many of these older packages are not in the public NixOS binary